saumy4854/saumy4854/README.md

 - 💻 A curious & optimistic person seeking guidance to achieve the highest !

-- 🎓 Currently pursuing Electrical & Computer Engineering from Amrita Vishwa Vidyapeetham
+- 🎓 Currently pursuing Computer Engineering from Amrita Vishwa Vidyapeetham

 - 📫 How to reach me : **saumy4854@gmail.com**